Annual index finds AI is ‘industrializing’ but needs better metrics and testing

 - Academic researchers lead in total papers published worldwide.
 But in the U.S., corporate research ranks second, while government research ranks second in Europe and China.

+- From 2004 to 2019, Carnegie Mellon University (16), Georgia Institute of Technology (14), and the University of Washington (12) have lost the largest number of faculty to industry.

-In the portion of the report dedicated to progress toward technical challenges, highlights include advances in effective chemical and molecular synthesis.
+In the portion of the report dedicated to progress toward technical challenges highlights advances in computer vision systems and language models as well as AI for tasks like drug discovery or effective chemical and molecular synthesis.

 The AI Index report shows progress in AI systems that can be used for surveillance, like object detection system YOLO.
 Considerable progress has also been made with VoxCeleb, which measures the ability to identify a voice from a dataset containing 6,000 people.
 The AI Index charts a decline in equal error rate of about 8% in 2017 to less than 1% in 2020.